luissoldevilla/tb-cms/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: img/logo.png
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: 'The Galleria at President''s Place, 1250 Hancock St, Quincy, MA 02169'
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Monday – Wednesday: 4 PM to 12 AM\n\nThursday - Friday: 11 AM - 12 AM\n\nSaturday:\t10:30AM–12AM\n\nSunday:\t10:30 AM–9 PM"
 ---
 We’d love to get in touch with you and hear your ideas and questions.
 We strive to grow and improve constantly and your feedback is valuable for us.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
 Don’t be shy, drop us a line!